TDEE Calculator: What It Is and Why It Matters

 The Bottom Line

-Calculate yours, apply the appropriate adjustment for your goal, give it 3–4 weeks, and adjust based on real results.
+Calculate yours with the TDEE Calculator, apply the appropriate adjustment for your goal, give it 3-4 weeks, and adjust based on real results.
 That's the entire system.

 Ready to get your numbers?